How to Withdraw RRSP Money Without Paying Tax

-The Home Buyers Plan (HBP) is a tax- and interest-free loan that consumers can take from their RRSP to buy a house.
-First-time homebuyers can borrow up to $35,000 to use as a down payment.
-You must be a resident of Canada to apply.
+The Home Buyers’ Plan (HBP) is a tax- and interest-free loan that qualifying homebuyers can take from their RRSP to buy a house.
+As of April 16, 2024, you can borrow up to $60,000 to use as a down payment.
+If you’re buying a home with your spouse, you can each withdraw $60,000 for a total of $120,000.

-Lifelong Learning Plan
+What is the Lifelong Learning Plan (LLP)?

 The total amount withdrawn is limited to $10,000 in a calendar year and $20,000 total.
 You and your spouse or common-law partner are both eligible to use an LLP at the same time without affecting either of your contribution limits.

-Money withdrawn from an LLP must be repaid to the RRSP in 10 years or less, and payments must be made in even yearly increments.
+Money withdrawn from an LLP must be repaid to the RRSP in 10 years or less, and payments must be made in even, yearly increments.
 If you pay more than necessary in one year, you could have a smaller payment the following year.

 You can take advantage of the LLP several times, but you must repay the funds before you borrow from your RRSP again.
 You have 10 years to pay back the funds.
-How soon you have to start repaying, depends on how long you remain a qualifying student after the first LLP withdrawal.
+How soon you have to start repaying depends on how long you remain a qualifying student after the first LLP withdrawal.

 Contributions must remain in the RRSP for at least 90 days before you can withdraw them for an LLP.